khiner/flowgrid/README.md

 Given how fundamental state management is, I'd prefer to understand as much as possible about how it's implemented, and I want to avoid any layers of abstraction.

 Rather than using proper [persistent data structures](https://github.com/arximboldi/immer), FlowGrid uses regular old C++ data types & `std` data structures, and records state diffs by [computing a JSON diff](https://github.com/nlohmann/json#json-pointer-and-json-patch) after each action.
+This achieves basically the same thing, and trades lower complexity for (generally) more expensive state updates.

 ## Build and run